Gamify-IT/docs/dev-manuals/languages/java/backend-to-backend-communication.md

-# backend to backend communication in spring boot
+# Backend-to-Backend communication in spring boot

-For backend to backend communication we use [OpenFeign](https://spring.io/projects/spring-cloud-openfeign).
+For backend-to-backend communication we use [OpenFeign](https://spring.io/projects/spring-cloud-openfeign).
-To set up the feign client, you need to include the following dependencies in the `pom.xml`.
+To set up the feign client, you need to include the following dependencies in your `pom.xml`:

 ```xml
 <properties>